metakirby5/codi.vim/README.md

 ### Dependencies

-script, cat, head, tail, tr, sed, awk
+Command line utilities (BSD and Linux are both fine): script, awk

 Each default interpreter also depends on its REPL: